 I am a certified teacher in Florida, completed a graduate certificate course program in ESE, and hold a master's degree in reading and literacy.
 My experience includes working with children living with special needs as well as working with those learning English as a second language.
 I believe that learning is something everyone can achieve if given the right tools and support.
 I can be strict, but in practice it is far better to have the learner want to participate than to force learning.
-When I am upbeat, calm, and willing to work on various strategies with the learner, better results are attained.
+I am upbeat, calm, and willing to work on various strategies with the learner, better results are attained.

 Education & Certification